Compactness of Green operators with applications to semilinear nonlocal elliptic equations: Boundary singularities

-In this section, we assume that \eqref{eq_L1}--\eqref{eq_L3} and \eqref{eq_G1}--\eqref{eq_G4} hold.
-We will show that any isolated boundary singularity can be obtained as the limit of isolated interior singularities.
+This section is devoted to a short discussion on the singularities of solutions of \eqref{eq:semilinear_absorption}.
+We assume that \eqref{eq_L1}--\eqref{eq_L4} and \eqref{eq_G2}--\eqref{eq_G4} hold and we will show that any isolated boundary singularity can be obtained as the limit of isolated interior singularities.
 Recall that the Martin kernel $M^{\Omega}: \Omega \times \partial \Omega \to \R$ is given by